 Smith regularly presents papers at the Annual Meeting of the Society for Music Theory, delivered the inaugural lecture for the Oxford University Seminar in Music Theory & Analysis (2018), and spoke at the Third, Fourth, and Fifth International Schenker Symposiums at the Mannes College of Music (1999, 2006, 2013).
-Additional international speaking engagements have included the Ninth and Eighth EuroMAC conferences in Strasbourg (2017) and Leuven, Belgium (2014), the Seventh International Conference on Music Theory in Tallinn, Estonia (2014), and invited lectures at the Asia Society (Hong Kong, 2015), Minzu University (Beijing, 2015), Beijing University (2014), Fu Jen Catholic University (Taipei, 2013), and the National Taipei University of Education (2013).
+Additional international speaking engagements have included the Ninth and Eighth EuroMAC conferences in Strasbourg (2017) and Leuven, Belgium (2014), the Seventh International Conference on Music Theory in Tallinn, Estonia (2014), and invited lectures at the Asia Society (Hong Kong, 2015), Minzu University (Beijing, 2015), Beijing University (2019 and 2014), Fu Jen Catholic University (Taipei, 2013), and the National Taipei University of Education (2013).
 Smith also was a co-organizer for a conference titled Critical Perspectives on Schenker: Toward a New Research Paradigm at Notre Dame (1994) and has twice participated in the Mannes Institute for Advanced Studies in Music Theory (2002 Institute on Schenkerian Theory and Analysis and 2004 Institute on Musical Form).

 Smith has been a member of the Board of Directors of the American Brahms Society since 1996 and has served as president (2012-2016) and vice president (2007-2011) of the Society.
 He currently serves as editor-in-chief of Music Theory Spectrum and on the editorial boards of Theory and Practice, Journal of Schenkerian Studies, and Indiana Theory Review, and previously served two terms (2017-2020 and 2006-2008) in that capacity for Music Theory Spectrum.
 He was a member of the Society for Music Theory’s Nominating Committee (2010–2011), Subventions Committee (2007-2008), Publications Committee (2006-2008), and Awards Committee (2000-2002).
 He has served Music Theory Midwest twice as a member of the Program Committee for the Annual Meeting (2004 and 1999 as Chair), as an Area Representative (1996-98), and twice as a member of the Awards Committee (2011 and 1994).